1. Home

 The East Sussex Community Information Service (ESCIS) directory gives information about how each childcare provider supports children with additional needs.

-Childcare for children with special educational needs and disabilities (SEND)
+• activities for children with special educational needs

 Need help?